From five-star restaurants to hidden gems, you will never run out of options of where to eat on Hamdan Street.

 One of the Crowne Plaza’s more popular restaurants, this Italian won’t disappoint your cravings for the cuisine.

 The understated venue serves hearty staples that deliver the tasty goods.
 Its convenient downtown location makes it an easy go-to for a quick business lunch, while its warmly lit décor makes it a suitable option for a romantic evening.
 It also has a relaxed Friday brunch.

 Open daily noon-11pm.
 Crowne Plaza Abu Dhabi (02 616 6101).

 Up & Below

 Gaze over our bustling city from this rooftop lounge at Courtyard by Marriott World Trade Center.
 It serves as a good choice that allows you to sit back and chill out while nibbling on tasty bar bites.
 Shisha is also available.

-Open daily 10am-2pm.
+Open daily 11am-2am.
 Courtyard by Marriott World Trade Center (02 698 2222).